verana-labs/verifiable-trust-spec/spec.md

 ~ A DID Document, as specified in [[spec-norm:DID-CORE]].

 [[def: verifiable public registry, VPR, VPRs]]:
-~ a public, normally decentralized network, which provides: trust registry features, that can be used by all its [[ref: participants]]: create trust registries, for each trust registry, define its credential schemas, who can issue, verify credential of a specific credential schema,...
+~ a public, normally decentralized network, which provides: ecosystem features, that can be used by all its [[ref: participants]]: create ecosystems, for each ecosystem, define its credential schemas, who can issue, verify credential of a specific credential schema,...
 For more information, please refer to [VPR Spec](https://verana-labs.github.io/verifiable-trust-vpr-spec/).

 [[def: verifiable service, VS, VSs]]:
 ~ A service, identified by a resolvable [[ref: DID]], that can be deployed anywhere by its owner, that conforms to this spec, and that has a resolvable [[ref: proof of trust]].
 A VS declares its service endpoints in its [[ref: DID Document]] (see [VS-SVC]); it MUST declare at least a [[ref: DIDComm]] endpoint and MAY declare additional services such as MCP, A2A, a website, or any other service type.